Neurotechnology

-The field of neurotechnology has been around for nearly half a century but has only reached maturity in the last twenty years.
+More specialized sectors of the neurotechnology development for monitoring and modulating neural activity are aimed at creating powerful concepts as "neuron-like electrodes", "biohybrid electrodes", "planar complementary metal-oxide semiconductor systems", "injectable bioconjugate nanomaterials", "implantable optoelectronic microchips".

 The advent of brain imaging revolutionized the field, allowing researchers to directly monitor the brain's activities during experiments.
 Practice in neurotechnology can be found in fields such as pharmaceutical practices, be it from drugs for depression, sleep, ADHD, or anti-neurotics to cancer scanning, stroke rehabilitation, etc.

 Many in the field aim to control and harness more of what the brain does and how it influences lifestyles and personalities.
 Commonplace technologies already attempt to do this; games like BrainAge, and programs like Fast ForWord that aim to improve brain function, are neurotechnologies.

 Currently, modern science can image nearly all aspects of the brain as well as control a degree of the function of the brain.
 It can help control depression, over-activation, sleep deprivation, and many other conditions.
 Therapeutically it can help improve stroke patients' motor coordination, improve brain function, reduce epileptic episodes (see epilepsy), improve patients with degenerative motor diseases (Parkinson's disease, Huntington's disease, ALS), and can even help alleviate phantom pain perception.
 Advances in the field promise many new enhancements and rehabilitation methods for patients with neurological problems.
 The neurotechnology revolution has given rise to the Decade of the Mind initiative, which was started in 2007.
 It also offers the possibility of revealing the mechanisms by which mind and consciousness emerge from the brain.

 Types

+Neurostimulation

+A wide range of neurostimulation techniques can be divided into four domains depending on the use of energy stimulation: acoustic wave energy, electrical energy, electromagnetic radiation, and magnetic energy.
+Some of these techniques are presented below: